Instructions for Submitting Manuscripts

 Manuscripts should be sent electronically to LaVonn Williams at .

-The following information of "each" contributing author should be supplied with the manuscript:
+The following information for "each" contributing author should be supplied with the manuscript:

 How to Format Submissions